Raghavd3v/CRLFsuite/README.md

 ## 🐞 Bug report

-You're facing some errors or issues with this tool, you can open a issue here:
+If You're facing some errors or issues with this tool, you can open a issue here:

 👉 <a href="https://github.com/Nefcore/CRLFsuite/issues">Open a issue</a>